 6. Are FLAS Fellowships available for first year/beginning language study?

-Speaking generally, they are not.
-In certain circumstances graduate students with pre-existing proficiency in a language from their target region may be eligible for a FLAS in first year/beginning level language study.
+In general, no. In certain circumstances, graduate students with pre-existing proficiency in a language from their target region may be eligible for a FLAS in first year/beginning level language study to build proficiency in another language from their target region that is relevant to their career or academic goals.
 Undergraduates will only be awarded FLAS Fellowships for intermediate or advanced level language study.